 Islanders love this time of year because it is beautiful and the temperatures are comfortable allowing many Islanders to enjoy the trails and bird watching this time of year.
 There is an abundance of seasonal food to enjoy and there's often a festival taking place where you can sample the harvest.

-During the winter Prince Edward Island receives an average total yearly snowfall of 290 centimeters (114 inches).
+During the winter PEI receives an average total yearly snowfall of 290 centimeters (114 inches).
 Temperatures range between -3 to -11 degrees Celsius (26 to 11 degrees Fahrenheit), although cold winds can make it feel colder than it is, sometimes more like -25 degrees Celsius (-13 degrees Fahrenheit).

 Snow generally arrives in November and lasts through April, though it sometimes arrives later and leaves earlier.
 When snowstorms occur, schools and some businesses may close for what is called "a snow day."
 Local radio stations and websites keep Islanders up-to-date on road conditions as well as business and school closures.